 It's in the BagTM is a plastic bag and film recycling program that provides consumers the opportunity to recycle unwanted plastic bags at participating retail locations.
 The program also provides employment for adults with disabilities, who collect and sort the plastic material from It's in the BagTM participating communities.

-From October 2003 to December 2009, the It’s in the BagTM program recycled more than 5.5 million pounds of plastic bags and film just in the Twin Cities metro area.
+From October 2003 to December 2009, the It’s in the BagTM program recycled more than 5.5 million pounds of plastic bags and film in the Twin Cities metro area.
 This amount equates to approximately 850,000 square feet of Trex Company, Inc. decking or 1,695 decks that are 500 square feet in size.
-These numbers rise daily, and with the continued participation of residents and businesses throughout the state, the It’s in the BagTM program hopes to keep recycling more than ONE MILLION pounds of plastic bags and film annually.
+These numbers rise daily.
+With the continued participation of residents and businesses throughout the state, the It’s in the BagTM program hopes to keep recycling more than ONE MILLION pounds of plastic bags and film annually.

 How can I participate?

 It’s in the BagTM is a community partnership that relies on the residents and businesses alike.
 Plastic shopping bags, food bags, and product wrapping are all materials that are generated by consumer use (mostly at-home) and these items are easily recycled.
-Waste plastics can be recycled by consumers at any of the locations found on the map below.
 Businesses can become involved by completing the inquiry form found at the bottom of the page.

 Plastic grocery bags